rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 1. **Scalability:**
 Our database handles millions of rows daily and terabytes of data.
 Pt-archiver and Maatkit, while effective for smaller datasets, may not scale efficiently to our needs.

-2. **Complexity:**
-Configuring these tools to meet our requirements involves complex setups, increasing the risk of misconfigurations and debugging challenges.

-3. **Monitoring and Debugging:**
+2. **Monitoring and Debugging:**
 We needed more granular monitoring and easier debugging than pt-archiver and Maatkit offer.
 Our custom solution provides detailed logging, alerting, and metrics specific to our needs.

-4. **Custom Requirements:**
-Our custom solution allows flexible deletion strategies and incorporates specific business logic, which would be complex and inefficient to implement with third-party tools.
+3. **Complexity:**
+Configuring these tools to meet our requirements involves complex setups, increasing the risk of misconfigurations and debugging challenges.

 ## Results
 The implementation of automated data purging yielded significant improvements:
 - **60x Decrease in Replication Lag:** The replication lag during purging operations was drastically reduced, ensuring smoother database operations.
 - **Terabytes of Disk Freed:** Efficient purging freed up substantial disk space, optimizing storage utilization and reducing costs.
-- **Time Saved:** Automated purging saves approximately 90+ hours annualy, previously spent on manual processes.
+- **Time Saved:** Automated purging saves approximately 90+ hours annually that were previously spent on manual processes.

 ## Conclusion
 Automating MySQL data purging transformed our data management practices, enhancing efficiency, reliability, and scalability.
 By adopting partitioning and addressing edge cases with hybrid approaches, we achieved significant operational improvements.
 This journey underscores the importance of continuously evolving data management strategies to keep pace with growing data volumes and operational demands.